pyeventsourcing/eventsourcing/README.md

 work is towards: refactoring the code for greater clarity and greater flexibility; a test suite with 100% line coverage; a much better distinction between time-sequenced and integer-sequenced event streams;
-and support for storing events in a broader range database management systems and services.
+support for storing events in a broader range database management systems and services, and something called "boxes" (applications for bounded contexts).

 ## Features